Alex Lees: Cricket career

 In August 2013, Lees was selected to play for England Lions in a two-day friendly match against the Australians at Northampton, opening the batting and scoring 33 runs.
 He then travelled to Australia with the England Performance Squad, though he did not pass fifty.
 He also played for the Lions against Sri Lanka A Emerging Players in February 2014, scoring a century in the first match.

+During the 2014 and 2015 seasons Lees formed a strong opening partnership with Adam Lyth, helping Yorkshire win the County Championship in both years.

+In 2016 he became Yorkshire's captain in both one-day formats - at 22, the youngest to hold the office, remarkably, since Lord Hawke.

 In September 2014, Lees was named the Cricket Writers' Club Young Cricketer of the Year.
 On 13 August 2018, Lees signed for Durham on loan until the end of the 2018 season before signing a three-year contract at the end of the season.

 In February 2022, Lees was named in England's Test squad for their series against the West Indies.
 He made his Test debut on 8 March 2022, for England against the West Indies.

 In April 2022, in the opening round of matches in the 2022 County Championship, Lees carried his bat against Glamorgan, scoring an unbeaten 182 runs.